-In accordance with the provisions of Section 134(5) of the Companies Act 2013 yourdirectors confirm that:
+In accordance with the provisions of Section 134(5) of Companies Act 2013 yourdirectors confirm that:

-a) in the preparation of the annual accounts for the financial year ended 31st March2016 the applicable accounting standards had been followed along with proper explanationrelating to material departures;
+a) In the preparation of the annual accounts for the financial year ended 31 March2018 the applicable accounting standards had been followed along with proper explanationrelating to material departures;

-b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2016 and of the profit /loss of the Company for that period;
+b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31 March 2018 and of the profit /loss of the Company for that period;

-c) the directors had taken proper and suffcient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities;
+c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets a of the Company and for preventing and detecting fraud and otherirregularities;

-Company doesnt have dividend remaining unclaimed by the members of the companyfor a period exceeding 7 years hence no amount was transferrable to the InvestorEducation and Protection Fund.
+The Company do not have any dividend remaining unclaimed by the members of the companyfor a period exceeding 7 years.
+Hence no amount was transferrable to the InvestorEducation and Protection Fund.

-Your Directors take this opportunity to offer their sincere thanks to the variousdepartments of the Central and State Governments Government agencies Banks FinancialInstitutions shareholders customers and employees who through their continued supportand co-operation have helped in your Companys progress.
+Your Directors take this opportunity to offer their sincere thanks to all stakeholdersincluding the various departments of the central and state governments governmentagencies banks financial institutions shareholders customers and employees who throughtheir continued support and co-operation have helped in your Company's progress.

 | ||For and on behalf of the Board of Directors |